AU-BCE-EE/AU-MHB/2021-0313846_slurry_separation/readme.md

 These correspond to the downloaded data in subdirectories `1_separated` and `2_more`.
 Very few observations are available.

-# `EF_calcs`
-Calculation of overall ammonia emission from reference and slurry separation manure management chains.
-Here field application emission factors are calculated for raw manure as well as liquid and solid fractions.
-These estimates are combined with input data on separation efficiency of TAN and storage emission factors to predict overall ammonia loss.
-Calculations are relatively straightforward.
-Inputs are set in `inputs`, calculations can be carried out by running `scripts/main.R`, and output is in `output` and `plots`.
-Some potentially confusing bits include
-* inclusion of denitrification loss during storage of separated solid, which affects the TAN available for loss after field application, and
-* duplication of ALFAM2 model inputs with identical values (Slurry & application` sheet) for solid fraction, simply for making the merge for `low`, `high`, etc. scenarios easier.

-Note that climate inputs include the small adjustments for constant conditions described in the 2021 emission factor report (Hafner et al., 2021).
-Dry matter content and pH values are identical to those used in earlier analyses: see `../2021-0294105_NH3_EFs` for cattle and pig slurry and `2021-0294106_digestate_NH3_EFs` for digestate.

-# `lit_summary`
-Output from analysis of literature data.
-Original data and scripts not included, but expect to be added after a separate literature review is published.
-Includes a comparison between ALFAM2 model calculated field emission factors and literature measurements.

 # References
 Hafner, S. D., Nyord, T., Sommer, S. G., & Adamsen, A. P. S. 2021.
 Estimation of Danish emission factors for ammonia from field-applied liquid manure for 1980 to 2019.138 pages.
 Advisory report from DCA – Danish Centre for Food and Agriculture, Aarhus University, submitted: 23-09-2021. <https://pure.au.dk/portal/files/223538048/EFreport23092021.pdf>